pnorman/mbtiles-spec/2.0/spec.md

 The `zoom_level`, `tile_column`, and `tile_row` columns MUST the
 [Tile Map Service Specification](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification) in their construction, except the [global-mercator](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification#global-mercator) (aka Spherical Mercator) MUST be used.
+The `tile_row` coordinate is different from the `y` coordinate in the XYZ schema popularized by Google and OpenStreetMap.

 The `tile_data blob` column contains raw tile data in binary.
 If the `compression` metadata keys is present the tile data MUST be in compression.
 If it is not present all tile data MUST still be in the same compression.